High Speeds On A Budget!

-The idea is simple, first, we connected the HyperX 120GB to the PC using the SATA III port and ran the above-mentioned tests.
-Then the same SSD was installed inside the ORICO 2.5” SATA USB 3.1 Hard Drive Enclosure and connected using the USB 3.1 Type-C port on the rear I/O of the motherboard.
+The idea is simple: first, we connected the HyperX 120GB to the PC using the SATA III port and ran the above-mentioned tests.
+Then, the same SSD was installed inside the ORICO 2.5” SATA USB 3.1 Hard Drive Enclosure and connected using the USB 3.1 Type-C port on the rear I/O of the motherboard.
 Tests were repeated afterward.
-The pictures in the test results are categorized using the USB 3.1 and SATA III nomenclature to avoid any confusion.
+The pictures in the test results are categorized using USB 3.1 and SATA III terminology to avoid confusion.
 Let’s take a look at the results.

 ✅ You prefer Portable Storage: Ideal for individuals needing a portable 2.5” SATA SSD or HDD solution.
 The transparent design and compact size make it perfect for those on the go, offering a sleek and convenient way to carry extra storage.

 ✅ You have Fast Data Transfer needs: Suitable for users prioritizing fast data transfer.
 With a USB 3.1 Gen 2 interface, this enclosure ensures quick and efficient transfer of large files, making it suitable for content creators, photographers, and anyone dealing with substantial data.

 ✅ You favor OS Versatility: Perfect for users with varied operating systems.
 The Orico HDD Enclosure is compatible with Microsoft Windows XP/2000/7/8/10, Linux, and Mac OS 9.1 and above, providing versatility for users across different platforms.

 Don’t Buy It If

 ❌ You have High-Capacity storage needs: Not suitable for individuals requiring storage capacities beyond 4TB.
 If you have large amounts of data to store, consider alternatives with higher capacity support.